 A legend in its own time, Castle Mountain Resort is tucked away in the far southwest corner of Alberta, approximately 250 kilometres south of Calgary.
 Wedged between Castle Provincial Park and Castle Wildland Provincial Park in a raw and rugged region of wind-blasted beauty, Castle Mountain Resort isn't a new kid on the block.
 It's been around since 1965.
 And, even though it sometimes flies under the radar, it has a legion of loyal followers.

-Adding to its aura is its unpretentious vibe, its value ($74 for an adult day ticket), and its rustic, ‘80s-era ski bar with enough old memorabilia plastered on the walls and ceiling to warrant a couple of visits to soak it all in.
+Adding to its aura is its unpretentious vibe, its value ($84 for an adult day ticket – about 25% less than the Banff resorts), and its rustic, 80s-era ski bar with enough old memorabilia plastered on the walls and ceiling to warrant a couple of visits to soak it all in.
 (And, for the love of all things decent, get the flatbread pizza.)

 On my recent visit I left few stones unturned.
 I boarded the cat for epic runs on Haig.
 I skied the chutes.
 I ate powder in the North Bowl.
 I chucked back flatbread pizza and craft beer (Fernie Brewing First Trax Brown Ale seemed appropriate) in the T-Bar.
 And, three days later, I left sore and sweaty, baptized with blower-pow, and eager to experience Castle's charms and challenges again.